acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   * simple solution microservices, to expose its protobuf API
   * for composite solutions, as applies to the specific solution design

-    * databroker (for its API)
+    * Data Broker (if included, for its API)
-    * modelconnector (for receiving pushed model data, when databroker is N/A)
+    * Model Connector (for receiving pushed model data, when Data Broker is N/A)
     * any model microservices that require external exposure for receiving data
-    * probe (for its UI)
+    * Probe (for its UI)

-Example of the generated solution.yaml template for a simple solution.
+Following are a series of examples of solution.yaml templates, from simple to complex.
+The first is an example of the generated solution.yaml template for a simple solution.
 Notes on the template attributes:

 * the model microservice is directly exposed at NodePort 30333, in the default range for kubernetes nodePorts